The Role of Roof Inspections in Real Estate Transactions

 • Contingency fund (typically 10–15% of the total budget)

 Hiring a trusted general contractor early in the process can help you translate your vision into a cost-effective building plan.
 A contractor brings knowledge of local pricing, subcontractor availability, and realistic timelines.
 Their input during the design phase helps align ideas with your budget from the start.
+For instance, they may recommend ordering materials from an Icf Manufacture company if you want to build a more durable and energy efficient home.

 Choosing the Right Layout